taeastmo/16BMB_manual/docs/source/sample_removal.rst

 Clicking on this button will launch the "Aerotech Rotary Stage Axis Control" menu, which contains toggle buttons to de-energize/energize the rotary stage.
 While the stage is active, a small amount of holding current keeps the stage at its set position.
 However, the holding current is not enough to withstand the torque required to force the bottom piston of the PE press to its starting position after an experiment, and will thus throw an overcurrent fault if not deactivated before resetting the piston of the press.
 To avoid this unnecessary fault, the holding current of the rotation stage can be deactivated as follows.

 2. Once the "Aerotech Rotary Stage Axis Control" menu is visible click :guilabel:`Disable` to de-energize the stage.
 Once deactivated, the green light will turn gray.
+There will no longer be holding current applied to the rotary stage and the PE press can be rotated freely by hand.

 .. figure:: /images/sample_removal/Aerotech_axis_control_MEDM.png
    :alt: Aerotech_axis_control_MEDM